oligo-com-au/oligo-api-docs/docs/pay-to/create-agreement.md

 The frequency must be one of the following:

-- adhoc: A payment on request or as necessary.
+- `adhoc`: A payment on request or as necessary.
-- daily: A payment daily.
+- `daily`: A payment daily.
 Valid until 23:59:59.999 Australia Sydney time the same day.
-- weekly: A payment once per week.
+- `weekly`: A payment once per week.
 Valid until 23:59:59.999 Australia Sydney time on the 7th day.
-- fortnightly: A payment every 2 weeks.
+- `fortnightly`: A payment every 2 weeks.
 Valid until 23:59:59.999 Australia Sydney time on the 14th day.
-- monthly: A payment once per month.
+- `monthly`: A payment once per month.
 Valid for the month, up until 23:59:59.999 Australia Sydney time the day before the day noted in the `validity_start_date`.
-- quarterly: A payment every 3 months.
+- `quarterly`: A payment every 3 months.
 Valid for 3 months, up until 23:59:59.999 Australia Sydney time the day before the day noted in the `validity_start_date`.
-- semi_annual: A payment twice per year.
+- `semi_annual`: A payment twice per year.
 Valid for 6 months, up until 23:59:59.999 Australia Sydney time the day before the day noted in the `validity_start_date`.
-- annual: A payment once per year.
+- `annual`: A payment once per year.
 Valid for 12 months, up until 23:59:59.999 Australia Sydney time the day before the day noted in the `validity_start_date`.

 NOTE: For periods starting at the end of a month with 31 days, when calculating a period during a shorter month, the end of the shorter month will be the period end.